ColinKennedy/rez_developer_packages/rez_lint/README.md

 Rez has to take into account every version range in a every package request for a resolve.
 So the tighter the requirements, the faster Rez can resolve.
-Code bases that don't use minimum versions tend to have much slower resolve times (not to mention more error-prone) than those who that do include minimum versions.
+Code-bases that don't use minimum versions tend to have much slower resolve times (not to mention more error-prone) than those who that do include minimum versions.